fkyprianou/deved-platform/content/blog/en/using-vonage-with-mongodb-atlas-part-4.md

 ---
-title: "Using Vonage APIs with MongoDB Atlas - Part 4: MongoDB Atlas Authentication"
+title: "Using Vonage APIs with MongoDB Atlas - Part 4 of 5: MongoDB Atlas Authentication"
-description: MongoDB Atlas and its associated products are a great complement to Vonage APIs.
-In Part 4, we discuss using MongoDB Atlas's built-in user authentication for our backend system
+description: In Part 4 of using Vonage APIs and MongoDB Atlas, we discuss using MongoDB Atlas's built-in user authentication for our backend system
 thumbnail:
 author: christankersley
 published: true